|

 The First Section

-The first section is sorted alphabetically by Administrative District (Bezirkshauptmannschaft, abbreviated BH in the gazetteer), then within each district by Judicial District (Gerichtsbezirk, abbreviated GB in the gazetteer).
-Within each Judicial District the list of villages and towns is alphabetical.
-An often misunderstood part of the gazetteer is the two listings of villages in the separation of the village proper (Ortsgemeinden) from the manor house in the village (Gutsgebiete).
+An often misunderstood part of the gazetteer is the two listings of communities: one into (Ortsgemeinden) and the other into manor house/grounds (Gutsgebiete).
 The distinction was important in the times of the Austro-Hungarian Empire.
-Remember that the population of the manor house was not confined to the family of the house, but extended to servants and workers living on the estate.
-After each Judicial District is a summary of statistics and after each Administrative District is a similar summary.
+Remember that the population of the manor house/grounds was not confined to the family of the house, but extended to servants and workers living on the estate.
+There is a summary of statistics after each judicial district and administrative district.
 In German, it is called "Rekapitulation".
 The columns of statistics for each locality (for both the village proper and the manor house) are as follows:

 I personally enjoy referring to such information, which can liven our own family history and allows one to envision life in the ancestral village at the turn of the last century.
 Of course, if you’re one to only concern yourself with researching names and dates of your own direct line, you may still find this information relevant.
-If, for instance, you think you’ll find all your ancestors in only the Roman Catholic parish registry, take a good luck at the statistics for your village regarding religion.
+If, for instance, you think you’ll find all your ancestors in only the Roman Catholic parish registry, take a good look at the statistics for your village regarding religion.
 If you find your village has a great many Greek Catholics living in the same village, it will prove to you that intermarriage between Roman Catholics and Greek Catholics wasn’t only possible, but very probable.
 (Even with such information, one should always look in both Catholic rites’ parish registries.)
 Furthermore, one can see what other villages were in the same area to give you leads for finding and "missing" relatives from parishes you’ve been studying.

 In addition to the obvious statistics, pay particular attention to all of the graphics and notes.
 The graphics next to the locality name illustrates